camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/failed-jobs.md

 {{< img src="../../img/cockpit-bulk-retry.png" title="Bulk Retry" >}}

-You can also perform a bulk Retry of failed jobs.
-This feature is available in the [Process Definition View]({{< relref "webapps/cockpit/bpmn/process-definition-view.md" >}}) in the Job Definitions tab.
+You can also perform a bulk retry of failed jobs.
+This feature is available in the [process definition view]({{< relref "webapps/cockpit/bpmn/process-definition-view.md" >}}) in the Job Definitions tab.
 If you hit this button, you will increment the number of retries for all of the defined jobs of the process definition.